RyanTaoLiu/BoboSlicer/README.md

 # BoboSlicer
-Bobo slicer for TPMS DLP
+Bobo slicer, a DLP Slicer for TPMS slicing.
+The just need to change the parameters of excel to generate image slicing.

 ## prepare for env
 ```